adamghill/django-unicorn/docs/source/views.md

 ### Custom class

 Custom classes need to define how they are serialized.
 If you have access to the object to serialize, you can define a `to_json` method on the object to return a dictionary that can be used to serialize.
-Inheriting from `unicorn.components.UnicornField` is a quick way to serialize a custom class, but note that it just calls `self.__dict__` under the hood, so it is not doing anything particularly smart.
+Inheriting from `unicorn.components.UnicornField` is a quick way to serialize a custom class, but it uses `self.__dict__` under the hood, so it is not doing anything particularly smart.

-Another option is to set the `form_class` on the component and utilize Django's built-in forms and widgets to handle how the class should be deserialized.
-More details are provided in [validation](validation.md).
+Another option is to set the `form_class` on the component and utilize [Django's built-in forms and widgets](validation.md) to handle how the class should be deserialized.

 ```python
 # hello_world.py